 The man’s head is shaved.
-His long beard is composed of vertical curls and with holes drilled which formerly had been inlaid with another material that is now lost.
+His long beard is composed of vertical curls and with holes drilled.
+The gaps in the beard had formerly been inlaid with another material that is now lost.
 The beard accentuates the figure’s cheeks and finely sculpted lips that have a half-smile.
-The figure’s blue eyes were crafted with particular care using a combination of schist, shells and lapis lazuli to depict the eyelashes and eyelids, cornea and iris, respectively.
+The figure’s blue eyes were crafted with particular care using a combination of schist, shells, and lapis lazuli to depict the eyelashes and eyelids, cornea, and iris, respectively.
 The lapis lazuli inlays used were imported from Afghanistan.

-The figure has a bare torso, and the figure’s only dress is the Sumerian-style ceremonial woollen mantle skirt.
-The elaborate fleece skirt appears to be made from sheepskin or goatskin hide as evidenced by the presence of a tail at the back.
+The figure has a bare torso, and the figure’s only dress is the Sumerian-style ceremonial woolen mantle skirt.
+The elaborate fleece skirt appears to be made from sheepskin or goatskin hide, as evidenced by the presence of a tail at the back.
 The figure’s feet are missing, but their attachment piece is still showing under the dress.

 The statue was discovered in two parts by a French archaeological excavation team.
 The head was found at the outer court of the Temple of Ishtar, and the body was found a few meters away.
-When the statue was found, the left arm and elbow were broken, and the base of the right elbow was shattered.
+When the statue was found, the left arm was broken, and the elbows were damaged.
 This statue was the first significant discovery in the excavations, started in 1933, at the site of Mari.

 Mari was an ancient Semitic city in modern-day Syria.
 Its remains constitute Tell Hariri on the Euphrates river western bank.
-It flourished as a trade centre and hegemonic state between 2900 BC and 1759 BC.
-As a purposely-built city, the existence of Mari was related to its position in the middle of the Euphrates trade routes; this position made it an intermediary between Sumer in the south and the Levant in the west.
+It flourished as a trade center and a hegemonic state between 2900 BC and 1759 BC.
+Mari was a purposely-built city positioned in the middle of the Euphrates trade routes.
+This strategic location made it an intermediary between Sumer in the south and the Levant in the west.